ggnicolau/bertopic-vocabulary-mismatch/README.md

 <img src=https://github.com/ggnicolau/bertopic-vocabulary-mismatch/blob/main/reports/figures/ir_comparision_github.png>
 </div>

 As we can see in our _boxplot_, the mean entropy of the enriched documents was lower than our baseline (0.68 and 0.74 respectively), remembering that the lower the entropy, the better our result.
 In addition, the third quartile had a lower score in enriched documents.
 We can therefore conclude that the hypothesis model, (BERT + topic model) + BM25, improved the search results.

 In the future, we will conduct new experiments looking for other parameters that may generate even better results.
+Further, we will also conduct experiments on more datasets.
+Thus, we will do a statistical analysis of the results obtained using Friedman Test, to check if the improvement is relevant.

 # **BIBLIOGRAPHIC REFERENCES**